alexblyth/alexblyth.github.io/LabGuide300.md

 ![](./images/300/snap0014657.jpg)

+# Load data from the Object Store using the Data Import Wizard
+## Steps
 ### STEP 4: Create a Database Credential for Your User

-In order to access data in the Object Store you have to enable your database user to authenticate itself with the Object Store using your OCI object store account and Auth token.
-You do this by creating a private CREDENTIAL object for your user that stores this information encrypted in your Autonomous Data Warehouse.
-This information is only usable for your user schema.
+-   In order to access data in the Object Store you have to enable your database user to authenticate itself with the Object Store using your OCI object store account and Auth token.
+We have created this for you in a commonly used account.

 -   Connected as your user in SQL Developer, copy and paste <a href="./scripts/300/create_credential.txt" target="_blank">this code snippet</a> to SQL Developer worksheet.